phalcon-orphanage/docs/pl/reference/volt.rst

 Arrays
 ^^^^^^
-Whether you're using PHP 5.3, 5.4 or 5.5, you can create arrays by enclosing a list of values in square brackets:
+Whether you're using PHP 5.3 or >= 5.4 you can create arrays by enclosing a list of values in square brackets:

 .. code-block:: html+jinja